Psystec/Once-Human-Midi-Maestro/README.md

-﻿# Once Human Midi Maestro
+﻿# Once Human MIDI Maestro

 Unleash your inner virtuoso in Once Human with Once Human Midi Maestro!
 This app lets you seamlessly play MIDI files or use a MIDI keyboard in the game.